 vary, but will generally consist of a group of interventions aimed at managing withdrawal symptoms and acute intoxication, if applicable.
 The goal of detoxification is to minimize the physical consequences of Percocet abuse and addiction by providing patients with medical and psychiatric monitoring and support.

 It is important that treatment and detox be tailored to the specific needs of the individual 2

 .
 Detox can occur in a variety of settings with varying levels of intensiveness.
 A detox program should be selected based on its suitability for someone’s specific situation.
 Examples of detox settings include 2

 - Outpatient facilities.

 - General hospital.

-Detox is an important first step to take toward sobriety, but detox alone provides little formal treatment to address the underlying influences of Percocet addiction and help individuals remain sober after withdrawing from Percocet 2.
-It is especially important to follow up with additional treatment to ensure long-term recovery.
+Detox is an important first step to take toward sobriety, but detox alone provides little formal treatment to address the underlying influences of Percocet addiction and help individuals remain sober after withdrawing from Percocet 2

 Is Detox Necessary?